-Samsung unveils a slew of new IoT and lifestyle products at CES 2021
+Samsung unveils slew of new IoT, lifestyle products at CES 2021

 Other products introduced by Samsung at CES 2021 include an automatic meal planner for Samsung SmartThings, a smart trainer for this year’s Samsung TVs, a vacuum cleaner with object recognition technology and 3D sensors, and a mobility aide exoskeleton.

-“At Samsung, we are always looking for ways to build a better, more sustainable future,” said Sandeep Rana, senior manager, Environmental Sustainability Specialist at Samsung.
+“At Samsung, we are always looking for ways to build a better, more sustainable future,” said Sandeep Rana, senior manager for environmental sustainability at Samsung.
 “With a focus on the environment, people and society, we will continue to provide our consumers with responsible tools and technologies to address our challenges today and enable a better future for all.”